 For multi-member LLCs, however, this criteria can be troublesome; so care must be taken to confirm, prior to making the election, that the LLC will qualify for S Corporation taxation.
 Electing to be taxed as an S Corporation requires filing a form 2553 with the IRS no more than two months and 15 days after the beginning of the tax year the election is to take effect, or at any time during the tax year preceding the tax year it is to take effect.
 This election is optional and to make the election with the highest level of confidence and clarity, the appropriate professional, such as an attorney and/or CPA, should be consulted.

 Your Employee Identification Number (EIN) is your company's social security number or tax ID number.
 It allows you to get a bank account and is required to hire any employees.
 An EIN can easily be obtained online (Monday - Friday: 6:00 a.m. to 12:30 a.m.
 Eastern time and Saturday: 6:00 a.m. to 9:00 p.m.
 Eastern time) One of the managers can get the EIN in less than 10 minutes.
 He will need his Social Security number and the filed Articles of Organization with the assigned California entity # printed on the articles.

 If you need help with how to form a multi-member LLC in California, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.